madelsberger/pausebuffer/README.md

 possible for messages to be queued during low traffic volume as a result of throttling.)

-Additionally, lwo-priority messages can "time out".
+Additionally, low-priority messages can "time out".
 That is, if one is placed in the queue, but then gets pre-empted by normal- or high-priority messages, after waiting in the queue for a certain amount of time, the low-priority message will be dropped.